+Consider disasters under the Disaster Management Act 2003, and incidents to be investigated or managed under the Coroners Act 2003, Transport Operations (Road Use) Management Act 1995, Public Safety Preservation Act 1986 and Criminal Code.
 Assess the potential impacts and risks of both natural and induced emergency situations and counter disaster and rescue procedures as a result of the project on resources such as forests, water reserves, state and local government-controlled roads, places of residence and work, and recreational areas.
-The assessment should outline the implications for and the impact on the surrounding land uses, and should involve consultation with Department of Community Safety, Queensland Fire and Rescue Service, and Queensland Ambulance Service.
-Undertake a preliminary hazard analysis, conducted in accordance with appropriate guidelines for hazard analysis, and addressing:
+The assessment should outline the implications for and the impact on the surrounding land uses, and should involve consultation with the Department of Community Safety, comprising Queensland Fire and Rescue Service and Queensland Ambulance Service, and the Queensland Police Service.
+Undertake a preliminary hazard analysis, according to the appropriate guidelines for hazard analysis and in consultation with the Department of Community Safety and the Queensland Police Service, addressing:

-- all relevant majors hazards both technological and natural - the possible frequency of potential hazards, accidents, spillages and abnormal events occurring - · indication of cumulative risk levels to surrounding land uses - life of any identified hazards - a list of all hazardous substances to be used, stored, processed, produced or transported - the rate of usage - · description of processes, type of the machinery and equipment used - potential wildlife hazards such as crocodiles, snakes and disease vectors - public liability of the State for private infrastructure and visitors on public land.
+- all relevant majors hazards both technological and natural - the possible frequency of potential hazards, accidents, spillages and abnormal events occurring - indication of cumulative risk levels to surrounding land uses - life of any identified hazards - a list of all hazardous substances to be used, stored, processed, produced or transported - the rate of usage - · description of processes, type of the machinery and equipment used - potential wildlife hazards such as crocodiles, snakes and disease vectors - public liability of the State for private infrastructure and visitors on public land.